OpenInternet/saferjourno/content/chapters/chapter-6.en.md

 </div>

-_Trainer note: best practice for this activity can be found in the section, Training digital security for the first time?, located at the beginning of this chapter._

-_The trainer needs to have a good knowledge of the tools mentioned and any possible security issues related to them.
+_Trainer note: best practice for this activity can be found in the [Training digital security for the first time?](#training-digital-security-for-the-first-time) section, located at the beginning of this chapter.
+The trainer needs to have a good knowledge of the tools mentioned and any possible security issues related to them.
 The trainer can use the case study at the end of this chapter for this exercise._

 ❶ **Step one**